Recovery after training: The best supplements

 Magnesium – The key to muscle relaxation

-Benefits for regeneration:
+Benefits for recovery:

 • Prevents and relieves muscle cramps